mpdroid/NotateML/README.md

 # Notate ML
 Issue tracking for Notate ML

 Preparing input image datasets is a critical and challenging task in any Machine Learning project.
-Notate ML brings the power and usability of Apple's mobile devices to accelerate this task and deliver higher quality training data to your object detection model.\
+Notate ML, now available on the  [App Store](https://apps.apple.com/us/app/notate-ml/id1605408700), brings the power and usability of Apple's mobile devices to accelerate this task and deliver higher quality training data to your object detection model.

-FEATURES
+FEATURES\
 ・Create a dataset, type, scan, or speak your labels into it\
 ・Snap new pictures, or import old ones from your photo library\
 ・Crop images, draw bounding boxes, tag and label objects of interest\
 ・Export images and annotations for training with YOLO, Apple Create ML, or Google Auto ML

-CREATING A DATASET
+CREATING A DATASET\
 ・Create a new data set and give it a unique name\
 ・Add labels in one of several ways:\
    ・One at a time, using the keyboard\